digitalocean/production-ready-kubernetes-workshop/01-app-setup.md

 ### Instructions
 1. Fork and Clone the [Workshop Repository](https://github.com/digitalocean/production-ready-kubernetes-workshop)
-1. Have a developer environment setup
+1. Have your developer environment setup
-    1. Install on your local device
+    1. You will need Docker and httpie on your local device
         1. Install [Docker](https://docs.docker.com/get-docker/)
         1. Install [httpie](https://httpie.io/cli)